 - Documentary photographs

-In-depth descriptions of individual items and item are available in the pages listed below.
+In-depth descriptions of individual items and item groups are available in the pages listed below.

 Amulet for the protection of pregnant women and newborn children